Before diving into the film we need to know the connection between "Stree," "Munjya," and "Bhediya." Is there any connection between all the three?

 The Story of Munjya ‘The Demon’

-“Munjya” does not tell the tale of a female witch; instead, it unfolds the narrative of beings like Brahmarakshas, demonic entities trapped in a cycle of existence due to past sins.
+"Munjya" does not tell the tale of a female witch.
+It unfolds the narrative of beings like Brahmarakshas, demonic entities trapped in a cycle of existence due to past sins.

 Do you know about them?

-Brahmarakshas are kind of demons who are cursed to never attain liberation from the cycle of life and death due to sins committed at a young age.
-You wouldn’t believe it; this boy can be called the brand ambassador of ghosts and spirits 70 years ago.
+Brahmarakshas are demons who are cursed to never get liberation from the cycle of life and death.
+It is due to sins committed at a young age.
+You wouldn't believe it; this boy can be called the brand ambassador of ghosts and spirits 70 years ago.

 In a dark forest, in front of a strange tree, a boy practices black magic at night.
 Black magic is extremely powerful but it comes with a condition: to gain something, you must lose something.

-Munjya’s life’s mission is to get married to Munni.
-He doesn’t know what it’s going to take in return.
-But that’s the past.
-In the present, a boy is returning to his village with his family, or it can be said that his village is calling him back.
+Munjya's life's mission is to get married to Munni.
+He doesn't know what it’s going to take in return.
+But that's the past.
+A boy is returning to his village with family, or it can be said that his village is calling him.

-In this quiet village by the sea, a body with a twisted neck is found, something no human could do.
+In this quiet village by the sea, a body with a twisted neck is found, something no human can do.
 Have you guessed?
-Yes it’s Munjya, who is making a comeback in the present, hanging upside down on that same scary tree for the past 70 years.
+Yes it’s Munjya, who is making a comeback. he was hanging upside down on that same scary tree for the past 70 years.

-The crucial question is, why has Munjya returned, and the more interesting question is, why can only this boy see him?
-Don’t take it lightly.
+The crucial question is, why Munjya has returned.
+Another more interesting question is, why can only this boy see him?
+Don't take it lightly.
 The boy who used black magic as a child and turned from human to demon can easily reach your home.
 Look out all over..
 Be Aware!!

 Who should watch Munjya?

-The topic of the film is somewhat childish and might not interest the family much.
-“Munjya” pretends to be a proper horror-comedy, reminding 90% of people of “Stree.”
-The tagline of “Stree” movie was “Men will feel pain,” indicating a better-quality topic, however “Munjya” is just the story of one character.
-“Stree” was mature in its storytelling, while “Munjya” is its exact opposite, resembling a grandmother’s bedtime story meant to scare children.
+The topic of the film is somewhat childish and people not find it interesting. .
+"Munjya" pretends to be a proper horror-comedy, reminding 90% of people of "Stree."
+The tagline of "Stree" movie was "Men will feel pain," indicating a better-quality topic.
+"Munjya" is just the story of one character.
+"Stree" was mature in its storytelling, while "Munjya" is its exact opposite.
+It resembles a grandmother’s bedtime story meant to scare children.
 Now, who would be scared by that?

 So, who should watch this film?
 It’s for anyone who wants to see something new in Bollywood.
 You must buy a ticket.
 Maddock films don’t just make movies; they innovate.
 They don’t remake old stories but create fresh ones, like "Stree," "Bhediya," "Hindi Medium," and now "Munjya."

-Box office numbers aside, when you go home after watching “Munjya,” you may not know if you liked it or not, but you will surely feel that you watched something different.
+When you go home after watching "Munjya," you don't know if you liked it or not.
+You will surely feel that you watched something different.

-Do not expect “Tumbbad” level of magic from this one, set your expectations low.
-“Munjya” is a one-time watch that’s good for passing time, but if you want to watch real horror, you can watch “Pari” at home.
+Do not expect "Tumbbad" level of magic from this one, set your expectations low.
+"Munjya" is a one-time watch that’s good for passing time.
+If you want to watch real horror, you can watch "Pari" at home.

 The connection between Stree, Bhediya and Munjya?

-As I promised that I will reveal the connection between “Stree,” “Bhediya,” and “Munjya.”
-Here’s a slight spoiler hint, but don’t worry, it won’t disclose much about the films.
+As I promised that I will reveal the connection between "Stree," "Bhediya," and "Munjya."
+Here’s a slight spoiler hint, but don’t worry, it won't discloses much about the films.

-In my perception, the common thing among these films in the horror universe is that they all revolve around incomplete love stories and end with open endings, leaving room for the story to come back to life.
+In my perception, the common thing among these films in the horror universe.
+They all revolve around incomplete love stories and end with open endings.

-Trust me, “Stree 2” will be the first film where characters from different movies will meet in a crossover.
-This has already been hinted at in the climax of “Bhediya,” but that was just a start.
-In the second part of Stree, “Stree 2,” anyone from any movie can appear, and Munjya can become a proper villain in this desi horror universe.
+Trust me, "Stree 2" will be the first film where characters from different movies will meet in a crossover.
+This has already been hinted at in the climax of "Bhediya," but that was just a start.
+Anyone from any movie can be there and Munjya can become a proper villain in horror universe.

 I am giving three stars out of five to the film.